Frequently Asked Questions

 How often do fire protection systems need to be inspected?

-Inspection frequency varies by system type and is governed by NFPA standards
+Inspection frequency varies by system type and is governed by NFPA standards and local codes.
+General guidelines include:

-Fire extinguishers: Annual inspection; internal maintenance every 6 years;
+Fire extinguishers: Annual inspection; internal maintenance every 6 years; hydrostatic testing every 12 years

 Fire sprinkler systems: Quarterly, semi-annual, and annual testing per NFPA 25